fedir/ghstat/ratings.md

 * The most popular project is `grails/grails-core`
 * The newest project is `javaConductor/gserv`
 * The project with more commits is `grails/grails-core`
+* The project with biggest average contribution period is `javaConductor/gserv`
 * The project with more tags is `grails/grails-core`
 * The project made by most notable top contributors is `grails/grails-core`
 * The project with best errors resolving rate is `grails/grails-core`